Use the GPIO pins of the ESP32

-Discover all the relevant information on the ESP32 pinout on a single page to correctly use these GPIO pins for your DIY electronics project.
-Although there are many variations of ESP32 boards, the function of the pins remains the same.
-However, some pins may not be accessible, depending on your model.
+Find all the relevant information about the ESP32 pinout on a single page to use these GPIO pins for your DIY electronics project correctly.
+Even though there are many variations of ESP32 boards, the function of the pins remains the same.
+However, some pins may not be available, depending on your model.

 There are plenty of ESP32 boards out there with different pin arrangements.
-Here is the detailed pin diagram of 2 various ESP32 boards.
-It will be beneficial for you to know the specific functions of each pin:
+Here is a detailed pin diagram of 2 different ESP32 boards.
+It will be beneficial to know the specific functions of each pin:

 ESP32 WROOM Generic DevKit